syncfusion-content/javascript-docs/js/Grid/Exporting.md

 </tr>
 </table>

-You can modify the columnTemplate of exporting files using server events.
+You can modify the template column of exporting files using server events.
 The code snippet for this is

 {% highlight html %}